 In order to qualify for the program, a prospective trainee must be:

-- in possession of the equivalent of a U.S. bachelor’s degree and have accumulated at least one (1) year of employment experience in the proposed field of training.
+- in possession of the equivalent of a U.S. bachelor’s degree from outside of the United States and have accumulated at least one (1) year of employment experience in the proposed field of training

 - at least 18 years of age.